Adelaide Sexual Health Centre

 You may be eligible for PEP if you have had any of the following risk exposures to HIV in the last 72 hours:

-The risk of acquiring HIV from any exposure involving a person known to have HIV is dependent on their HIV viral load.
-If a person with HIV is on treatment and has a sustained, undetectable HIV viral load they cannot transmit HIV to other people.
+The risk of acquiring HIV from any exposure involving a person known to have HIV is dependent on the amount of virus they have in their body (their HIV viral load).